infinitepower18/WSA-Sideloader/README.md

 For email support, [click here](https://forms.gle/Fkbyh7WRX17mQ7dW9).

-I am not able to respond to reviews posted on the Microsoft Store at the moment (no option to reply) so please use the above methods if you need assistance.

 ## Contributing

 Whether it's a bug fix or a new feature, contributions to the project are always welcome!
 To get started, make sure you have [Python 3.10](https://www.python.org/downloads/windows/) and [Git](https://gitforwindows.org/) installed.
 Then clone this repo and install the required packages using `pip install -r requirements.txt`.